-You’ll stumble upon Hidden Mickeys throughout your day, whether it’s while standing in line for rides, walking through the streets, or even dining.
+You’ll stumble upon them throughout your day, whether it’s while standing in line for rides, walking through the streets, or even dining.

 Peter Pan’s Flight

-As you are soaring through Peter Pan’s flight, take a look in the window of Big Ben.
-You will see a silhouette of a full body Hidden Mickey.
-This one is an extra special bonus because it is a full-body Mickey, rather than just a Mickey head.
+As you are soaring through Peter Pan’s Flight, take a look in the window of Big Ben.
+You will see a silhouette of a full-body Hidden Mickey.
+This one is an extra special bonus because it is a full-body Mickey Mouse, rather than just a Mickey head.

 Mater’s Junkyard Jamboree